spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-approval-process-feature.md

 1. Open Yves and log in to the customer account.
 2. Open `https://mysprykershop.com/company/company-role/`.
-3. Assign `RequestQuoteApprovalPermission`, `PlaceOrderPermission` and `ApproveQuotePermission` permissions to any role related to the current customer.
+3. Assign `RequestQuoteApprovalPermission`, `PlaceOrderPermission`, and `ApproveQuotePermission` permissions to any role related to the current customer.
 4. Add the record to `spy_quote_approval` for the current customer quote ID and current customer company user as an approver.
 5. Open `https://mysprykershop.com/cart/` and click the **Approve** button.
-Quote approval status becomes approved and the **Proceed to checkout** button is displayed.
+The quote approval status becomes _approved_, and the **Proceed to checkout** button is displayed.
 Create a new quote with items.
 Open ` https://mysprykershop.com/cart/` and click the **Request for Approval** button.
-The quote approval status becomes waiting and approver functionality is shown.
+The quote approval status becomes _waiting_, and the approver functionality is shown.

 {% endinfo_block %}